-Sprinkle chips and halves over desserts, particularly sundaes and other ice cream based recipes.
+Sprinkle chips and halves over desserts, particularly sundaes and other ice cream-based recipes.

-They are widely used in confectionery, as an addition to biscuits, sweets and cakes.
+They are widely used in confectionery, as an addition to biscuits, sweets, and cakes.

 Macadamia nut allergy is quite a rare occurrence and not as common as other tree nut allergies like cashew, and pistachios.
-However, sometimes it might cause hypersensitivity reactions in sensitive people to food substances prepared with these nuts.
-The type and severity of symptoms may range from gastro-intestinal symptoms like vomiting, diarrhea, pain abdomen; and respiratory tract symptoms like swelling of lips, throat pain, breathing difficulty, and chest congestion.
+However, sometimes it might cause hypersensitivity reactions in sensitive people to food substances prepared with them.
+The type and severity of symptoms may range from gastrointestinal symptoms like vomiting, diarrhea, and pain abdomen; and respiratory tract symptoms like swelling of lips, throat pain, breathing difficulty, and chest congestion.

-≻≻-Back to Nuts nutrition from Macadamia nut.
-Please visit here for an impressive list of healthy nuts and seeds with complete illustrations of their nutrition facts and health benefits.
+≻≻-Back to Nuts and seeds from Macadamia nut nutrition.
+Visit here for an impressive list of nuts with complete illustrations of their nutrition facts and health benefits.

-≻≻-Back to Home page
+≻≻-Back to Home page.